LoopKit/loopdocs/docs/version/development.md

 For those using iPhone 16 or 17e with Atlas DASH Pods, the keep alive support is available in the released code, `main`, v3.14.0 or later.

+* The released code, v3.14.8, uses the new *eager-connect* method which improves the speed of connection for Atlas DASH Pods with iPhone 16/17e
+* Although the Pod Keep Alive feature is still there, it defaults to When Open; the other selections are not needed and will be removed soon

-The Pod Keep Alive code was completely revamped and cleaned up with v3.14.7 or later.
+The Pod Keep Alive code was completely revamped and cleaned up with v3.14.7 and even more with v3.14.8.
 See [OmnipodKit Information](#omnipodkit-information) for more details.

-Be sure to check your selection after a rebuild because it is not carried over from the older versions.
+* If you are running v3.14.7, be sure to check your selection after a rebuild because it is not carried over from the older versions or when you change pod type

-For experts, the new Bluetooth connection method, nicknamed *eager-connect*, is currently available for use with the `next-dev` branch, with interim version number 3.15.2 or higher.
-This needs testing by individuals who use an iPhone 16 or 17e with Atlas DASH pods.

-* If you test with `next-dev`, please try it without Pod Keep Alive and share your Loop Reports in zulipchat
+* If you are running v3.14.8 or later, the selection defaults to When Open for DASH and Omnipod 5 Pods and should work for all iPhone and BLE Pod models

 - - -